wolfwoolford/cereal-ocpp2/src/README.md

 The src directory provides an example of working code that can be compiled and prodded.

-# Protocol???
-Sub Directory Summary - In Order Of Appearance
+# The protocol directories summary - by order of appearance

 A brief description of the contents of each protocol subdirectory.